Typhoon Mangkhut Kills At Least 12 As It Roars Through Philippines Towards Hong Kong

 Typhoon Mangkhut has ripped through the Philippines, causing swift damage and at least 12 deaths.
 The over-525-mile-wide storm is now heading for Hong Kong.

-Formerly classified as a super typhoon, Mangkhut is known as Ompong in the Philippines — as NPR's international correspondent Julie McCarthy reports, the government gives it a "Filipino cast" to engage the public.
+Formerly classified as a super typhoon, Mangkhut is known as Ompong in the Philippines — as McCarthy reports, the government gives it a "Filipino cast" to engage the public.
 The ferocious storm arrived in the Philippines at around 1:30 a.m. local time on Saturday, with sustained winds of over 120 mph.
 It was downgraded to the equivalent of a Category 4 hurricane after it made landfall, according to the Associated Press.

 It struck northern Luzon, the biggest island in the Philippines, a terrain home to over half of the country's population featuring both mountains and farmland.
 As rain fell non-stop for hours, the country's rice-producing region was flooded.
 The Red Cross predicted before Mangkhut's landfall that it will destroy 1 million tons of rice.
 Reuters reports 42 landslides throughout the country — some deadly.